Unidata/python-training/pages/index.rst

   `this link <https://raw.githubusercontent.com/Unidata/python-training/master/environment.yml>`_ to download the file.
 * In the terminal, navigate to wherever this file saved, probably :code:`cd ~/Downloads` will get you there.
 * Run the command :code:`conda env create` and wait for the installation to finish.
-* Run the command :code:`conda activate training` to activate the unidata environment and verify that everything is ready.
+* Run the command :code:`conda activate unidata` to activate the unidata environment and verify that everything is ready.
 * For an in-depth tutorial on conda and environments, check out this `Carpentry-style tutorial <https://kaust-vislab.github.io/introduction-to-conda-for-data-scientists/>`_.